 Pronunciation(s): Pronunciation: la-MI-vue-deen

-- Epivir is an HIV medication.
+- Lamivudine is an HIV medication.
 It is in a category of HIV medications called nucleoside reverse transcriptase inhibitors (NRTIs).
-Epivir prevents HIV from altering the genetic material of healthy CD4 cells.
+Lamivudine prevents HIV from altering the genetic material of healthy CD4 cells.
 This prevents the cells from producing new virus and decreases the amount of virus in the body.

-- Epivir, manufactured by ViiV Healthcare, was approved for the treatment of HIV by the U.S. Food and Drug Administration (FDA) in 1995.
+- Lamivudine was approved for the treatment of HIV by the U.S. Food and Drug Administration (FDA) in 1995.
+Epivir, the brand name version of lamivudine, is sold in the U.S. by ViiV Healthcare.
+Generic lamivudine is sold in the U.S. by various manufacturers.

-- Epivir must be used in combination with other HIV drugs.
+- Lamivudine must be used in combination with other HIV drugs.

-- The chemical structure of Epivir looks very much like that of Emtriva (emtricitabine).
+- The chemical structure of lamivudine looks very much like that of Emtriva (emtricitabine).

-- Epivir (and Combivir, Trizivir, and Epzicom) can be taken with food or on an empty stomach.
-Many patients report less stomach discomfort if Combivir, Trizivir, and Epzicom are taken with food.
+- Lamivudine (and Combivir, Trizivir, Epzicom and generic zidovudine/lamivudine tablets) can be taken with food or on an empty stomach.
+Many patients report less stomach discomfort if these medications are taken with food.
 To learn about treatment options for children, click here.

-- Numerous studies have demonstrated that Epivir is effective for the treatment of HIV when combined with other HIV drugs, including another NRTI and at least one protease inhibitor or non-nucleoside reverse transcriptase inhibitor (NNRTI).
+- Numerous studies have demonstrated that lamivudine is effective for the treatment of HIV when combined with other HIV drugs, including another NRTI and at least one protease inhibitor, non-nucleoside reverse transcriptase inhibitor (NNRTI), or integrase inhibitor.

-- For HIV-positive adults beginning HIV drug therapy for the first time, Epivir is listed as an "alternative" NRTI option—used in combination with either abacavir (as Epzicom) or zidovudine (as Combivir)—by the United States Department of Health and Human Services in its treatment guidelines.
-Tenofovir and emtricitabine, used together as Truvada or as a part of Atripla (efavirenz, tenofovir and emtricitabine), is listed as the "preferred" dual-NRTI option.
+- For HIV-positive adults beginning HIV drug therapy for the first time, lamivudine can be used as a component of recommended drug combinations established by the United States Department of Health and Human Services in its treatment guidelines.
 To learn more about these recommendations and options, click here.

-- Therapy with Epivir can cause certain changes (mutations) in HIV's structure to occur.
-Some mutations will prevent Epivir from working against HIV.
-The key mutation that causes resistance to Epivir (the M184V mutation in HIV's reverse transcriptase gene) can cause the virus to be at least partially resistant to other NRTIs, including Ziagen and will likely prevent the NRTI Emtriva from working at all against the virus.
-However, Epivir resistance might make the virus even more sensitive to other NRTIs, most notably Retrovir (even if HIV has mutations in its structure that would normally cause it to be resistant to Retrovir) and Viread.
+- Therapy with lamivudine can cause certain changes (mutations) in HIV's structure to occur.
+Some mutations will prevent lamivudine from working against HIV.
+The key mutation that causes resistance to lamivudine (the M184V mutation in HIV's reverse transcriptase gene) can cause the virus to be at least partially resistant to other NRTIs, including abacavir and will likely prevent the NRTI Emtriva from working at all against the virus.
+However, lamivudine resistance might make the virus even more sensitive to other NRTIs, including Viread (tenofovir).

 What about Epivir for hepatitis B?